Animal-Kind International | FAQS

 What is the difference between a Partner and a Grant Recipient?

-AKI Partners receive funding from us 2-3 x/year every year as long as they adhere to our requirements of transparency, accountability, communication.
-This guaranteed source of funding helps our Partners plan ahead, which is critical if they are to grow.
-Grant Recipients receive one-time funding for a specific project under our Africa-Based Animal Welfare Organization Grant Program.
+AKI Partners receive funding from us 2-3 x/year every year as long as they adhere to our requirements of transparency, accountability, and communication.
+This guaranteed source of funding helps our Partners plan ahead, which is critical if they are to grow and be strong animal advocates.
+Grant Recipients receive one-time funding for a specific project through our Animal Welfare Organization Grant Program.
 We provide technical and administrative support, as needed, to our Partners and Grant Recipients.

 What does AKI support?